What is Microsoft SCCM? How can you get the most out of it?

 However, as addressed, SCCM while accessing a large quantity of data is currently unable to apply intelligence to it.
 For organizations, this means that they can often struggle to utilize this information and use it to make critical IT and business decisions.

-SCCM really needs a specific SAM/SLOE product working in conjunction with it.
+SCCM really needs a specific SAM/SLO product working in conjunction with it.
 This will enhance its capabilities and enable you to leverage the investment you have made to reduce costs.
-This is where AssetStudio for Enterprise SAM can help.
-By providing ‘must-have’ SAM capabilities and SLO functionality for SCCM.
-These include:
+This is where AssetStudio for Enterprise SAM can help by providing ‘must-have’ SAM capabilities and SLO functionality for SCCM.

 - Automated inventory feeds